Lisa Gelobter: Career

 Early in her career, Gelobter was the Director of Program Management at Macromedia.
-During her time there, she invented Shockwave, a multimedia platform that laid the foundation for the modern web.
-Shockwave is a platform that supports raster graphics, vector graphics, 3D graphics, and more.
-It addressed the pain point of lack of rich web interactivity.
-Gelobter’s innovation marked the advent of the internet’s interactive media platform and the rise of GIFs.
-Developers were now able to build complex multimedia applications and video games.
+During her time there, she led the development of Shockwave, a multimedia platform that laid the foundation for the modern web.
+Shockwave is a platform that supports raster graphics, vector graphics, and 3D graphics, addressing the lack of rich web interactivity at the time.
+A similar technology contributing to further interest in animation on the web, the Animated GIF image format, also increased in popularity at the time with support from Netscape Navigator's inclusion of looping capabilities, but Gelobter did not create the GIF format.
 Shockwave transformed the internet and revolutionized the animation industry, with Gelobter’s invention largely influencing subsequent technologies, like Flash and HTML5.
-Today’s streaming, gaming, social media, and other digital privileges would not exist without Gelobter’s contributions.

-After Macromedia, she held several executive level positions at companies like The Feedroom, Comet Systems, Brightcove, Joost Technologies, and NBC Universal, which lead to her senior management position for the launch of Hulu.
+After Macromedia, she held several executive-level positions at companies like The Feedroom, Comet Systems, Brightcove, Joost Technologies, and NBC Universal, and a senior management position for the launch of Hulu.
 From there Gelobter spent several years as the Chief Digital Officer for BET Networks.

 In 2015, Gelobter served as Chief Digital Service Officer for the United States Department of Education during the Presidency of Barack Obama.
-In this position, she helped to improve HealthCare.gov, reducing the number of individual pages and overall application time.
-Gelobter’s efforts effectively streamlined the entire application process.
-Furthermore, she led the team that built the College Scorecard, an online tool for comparing the cost and value of higher education institutions in the United States.
+In this position, she helped to improve HealthCare.gov, helping to streamline the application process.
+She led the team that built the College Scorecard, an online tool for comparing the cost and value of higher education institutions in the United States.
 College Scorecard changed the focus of higher education budgets from new buildings and sports to increasing access, affordability, and outcomes.
 This program helped raise the country’s college graduation rates by 1.5%.

-In 2016, Gelobter founded tEquitable, an independent, confidential technology platform to address issues of bias, discrimination and harassment in the workplace. tEquitabl provides confidential, off-the-record resources for employees to resolve workplace conflicts.
-The Ombuds platform supports and empowers both employees and employers.
+In 2016, Gelobter founded tEQuitable, a technology platform to address issues of bias, discrimination and harassment in the workplace. tEQuitable provides confidential, off-the-record resources for employees to resolve workplace conflicts.
 Workplace issues can be identified and resolved early before escalation.
-Gelobter has raised more than $2 million for the platform.
+Gelobter raised more than $2 million for tEQuitable, becoming one of the only thirty-four Black women to ever raise $1 million or more in venture capital.

-She is also a former member of the New York Urban League STEM Advisory Board and was named one of Fast Company’s Most Creative People.
+In February 2026, Mayor Zohran Mamdani announced her hiring as the new Chief Technology Officer for the City of New York and Commissioner of the Office of Technology and Innovation.